 PRP employs this approach to build direct relationships with our client’s target audience.
 We understand that the question of which individual owns the relationship becomes irrelevant, as relationship owns relationship.
 In this way, organisations can move from the business of selling relationships into the business of constructing sustainable relationships.
-The process might be longer, but the benefits are far stronger.
+The process might be longer, but the benefits are far more than the efforts made.

 Traditionally, lobbyists and public relations experts have been the ones in charge of implementing influence campaigns.
 A competent lobbyist's most valuable asset was their speed dial directory.
 Directly put, it was a trade-based enterprise.
 While it used to be easy to know "everyone that matters" on any particular topic, this is no longer the case in today's world, when decision-making processes are influenced by a plethora of actors.
 In reality, pinpointing the right public relations professionals is now mandatory for any successful impactful strategy.
 A PR agency’s prominence and importance must both be considered in order to choose the right agency, and PRP has both.